Logan's World

-Logan's World (1977) is a science fiction novel by William F. Nolan.
+Logan's World (1977) is a science fiction novel by American writer William F. Nolan.
 It is a sequel to Logan's Run (1967), written by Nolan and George Clayton Johnson.

 Plot

 Logan and Jessica have lived on Argos (the fabled Sanctuary), a space station in orbit around Mars, for four years, along with 3,000 other Runners.
 They have a two-year-old son named Jaq.

 On Earth, Ballard's escape line for Runners at Cape Steinbeck is discovered and destroyed by Deep Sleep operatives.
 Ballard escapes to Crazy Horse Mountain, and sabotages the Thinker complex buried in the catacombs below the statue.
 While he is killed in the explosion, he succeeds in destroying the computer network and making the world free.

 With Ballard's death, supply ships to Argos cease.
 For six more years the Runners there hang on, until there are less than a few dozen of them.
 They have no more food, and plague is running rampant.
 They draw straws — a handful will return to Earth.
 Logan, Jessica and Jaq are among those chosen.

 Logan and family settle with a group called the Wilderness People along the Potomac River in Washington D.C.
 Life is tough — learning to farm is not easy — but good until Jaq falls deathly ill.
 Logan sneaks back into the Angeles Complex to get medicine for his son.
 While he is gone, an insane pack of devilstick-riding Borgia gypsies murders Jaq and kidnaps Jessica.
 Logan finds himself on the run again, this time to save his wife and avenge his murdered son.

 As the story unfolds, he meets blind mystics who live on the rusted shell of the Golden Gate Bridge, he travels to the New York Complex and finally back to Crazy Horse Mountain, where he discovers the Thinker is being reactivated by Gant, a former Deep Sleep operative who despises Logan for his part in destroying his world.
 Gant has purchased Jessica from the gypsies to lure Logan into a trap.

 Mary Mary, a young woman who as a "Cub" met Logan and Jessica on their earlier run, helps them defeat Gant's plan to re-enslave humankind.